Social Democratic Party (Faroe Islands)

 The Social Democratic Party (Javnaðarflokkurin, lit.
-'Equality Party', JF) (Det socialdemokratiske parti, JF) is a social democratic political party on the Faroe Islands, led by Aksel V. Johannesen.
+'Equality Party', JF, Det socialdemokratiske parti, JF) is a social democratic unionist political party on the Faroe Islands, led by Aksel V. Johannesen.

 History

 The Social Democratic Party was founded on 25 September 1925 by members of Faroese trade unions.

 Its youth organization Sosialistiskt Ungmannafelag (Socialist Youth) was founded in 1965.

 At the 2004 general election on 20 January 2004, the party received 21.8% of the popular vote and therefore won 7 out of 33 seats in the Løgting.

 At the 2008 general election on 19 January 2008, the party received 19.3% of the popular vote and therefore won 6 out of 33 seats.

 In the 2011 election for the Danish Folketing, the party improved its vote share to 21.0%, and took one of the two Faroese seats previously held by Republic.
 The elected representative of the Social Democratic Party in the Folketing is Sjúrður Skaale, who received 1539 personal votes.

 At the 2011 general election on 29 October 2011, the party received 17.8% of the popular vote and therefore won 6 out of 33 seats.

 At the 2015 general election on 1 September 2015, the party received 25.1% of the vote, winning a plurality of 8 seats in the Løgting.